Running a business can be an exciting adventure, but along the way, you are likely to face challenges that may leave you wondering where to turn next.

 In your director’s loan account, you should record:

-If you take more money out of the company than you put pack in, the loan account can become overdrawn.
+If you take more money out of the company than you put back in, the loan account can become overdrawn.

 Any overdrawn amounts are considered to be assets of the company on your balance sheet until they are repaid.

-If you’re a shareholder and director and you haven’t been charged interest on money you owe to your company of more than £10,000 your company must:
+If you’re a shareholder and director and you haven’t been charged interest on money you owe to your company of more than £10,000 for more than 30 days your company must:

 This must also be recorded on your tax return and may result in tax on the loan at the official rate of interest.